ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 **Dataset Level**

-We have mapped the following study metadata fields to an ontology so that they remain consistent throughout the repository and querying on the basis of these fields yield appropriate results:
+We have mapped the following study metadata fields to an ontology so that they remain consistent throughout the repository and querying based on these fields yield appropriate results:
 1. Disease
 2. Tissue
 3. Cell type